rviscomi/crux-dash-launcher/README.md

 **Does it work for all websites?** No. The CrUX dataset tracks about 6 million popular websites monthly.
 If your website isn't popular enough, it won't be in the dataset.
 Don't ask how popular is popular enough, we won't say.

+**How is this different from using g.co/chromeuxdash?** When you go through the connector, you're generating your own personal copy of the CrUX Dashboard.
+This tool, on the other hand, launches you into a read-only version of a shared public dashboard.

 ![image](https://user-images.githubusercontent.com/1120896/83104911-b2dbcd80-a087-11ea-96f5-3f3789037e96.png)

 ![image](https://user-images.githubusercontent.com/1120896/83104951-c5ee9d80-a087-11ea-951c-06c3a326a346.png)